 Ratings

 The University's Policy and Procedures Manual allows colleges to "elect to substitute equivalent activities in lieu of regional or national refereed publications" (see PPM 8-11).
-In accordance with this provision, the College of Applied Science and Technology defines scholarship as set forth in this section.
+In accordance with this provision, the College of Engineering, Applied Science and Technology defines scholarship as set forth in this section.
 Departments may further define scholarship as outlined under Department Tenure Documents in this document.

 Unsatisfactory.
 Candidates shall be rated unsatisfactory if they fail to meet the basic expectations defined below OR provide little or no evidence of creating, publicizing, and presenting original disciplinary-specific work admissible by academic and/or professional peers.
 No record of completing a formal continuing education program or a work experience which would help the candidate keep current in the discipline shall also be viewed negatively, as would little or no evidence of presenting papers or relevant topics in a professional setting, developing courses and/or programs, or writing grants in the area of expertise.